MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-use-filters-to-get-source-documents.md

   - "sv-se"
 ---
 # How to: Use Filters to Get Source Documents
-From a new or an open warehouse receipt or warehouse shipment, you can use the **\($ N\_5784 Filters to Get Source Docs. $\)** window to retrieve the released source document lines that define which items to receive or ship.
+From a new or an open warehouse receipt or warehouse shipment, you can use the **Filters to Get Source Docs.** window to retrieve the released source document lines that define which items to receive or ship.

 ### To use filters to get source documents